Row 1: M Mahabee-Gittens, W Pomerantz, L Johnson, S Iyer

 Carolyn Holland, MD MEd

 Dr. Holland's focus is on adolescent health and sexually transmitted infections.
 She recently presented results demonstrating differences in STI testing rates among pediatric ED patients.
 Additionally, she is a Co-Investigator on the Outcomes Research Grant with Dr. Reed to improve results notification and partner notification and treatment among STI positive adolescents in the ED setting.
 She is collaborating with Dr. Michael Lyons of the University Of Cincinnati Department of Emergency Medicine on a retrospective review of missed opportunities for earlier HIV diagnosis among adolescent ED patients.
-Finally, she and Dr. Joyce Lippe recently received a grant to begin an expanded HIV testing program in the ED at CCHMC.
+Finally, she and Dr. Joyce Lippe recently received a grant to begin an expanded HIV testing program in the ED at Cincinnati Children's.

 Srikant Iyer, MD, MPH